Ask the Doctors

 Ask Dr. Marks: 04/03

 There seem to be a lot of NSAIDs (non-steroidal anti-inflammatory drugs) on the market.
 Are they really very different from one another?
 All NSAIDs, which are designed to relieve arthritis pain and inflammation, have different side effects.
-Substantial research has gone into not only reducing these drugs’ side effects but into improving a patient’s response to these medications.
+Substantial research has gone into not only reducing these drugs side effects but into improving a patients response to these medications.
 The newest are called COX-2 inhibitors, which work through a different mechanism than traditional NSAIDs to limit…

-To continue reading this entire article you must be a paid subscriber.
+To continue reading this article or issue you must be a paid subscriber.
+Sign in

 Subscribe to Arthritis Advisor